All law firms want more “good” clients. But to get them – and keep them – you need an effective marketing strategy.

 Measure what you do and make full use of the data available to monitor the success of the campaigns.

-Track leads and instructions from channels (eg social media), referrers (eg an estate agent) and sources (eg magazine advertising).
-Analyse the cost per acquisition (‘CPA’) of the new client.
+Track leads and instructions from channels (eg social media), referrers (eg an estate agent), and sources (eg magazine advertising).
+Analyse the cost-per-acquisition (‘CPA’) of the new client.
 Some channels may be free, in return for introductions and recommendations for the introducer.
-Others may turn out to provide a poor return on investment (‘ROI’).
+Others may turn out to provide a poor return-on-investment (‘ROI’).

 Consider the estimated lifetime value of a client.
 Some clients, particularly business clients, will continue to use the firm.
 So while the CPA may be high, the high lifetime value may make the CPA well worth it.